Son of America: History

 In the early 1980s, the group's lead vocalists Bob Corbin and Dave Hanner both wrote a number of songs for other artists, including "Lord, I Hope This Day Is Good", a number-one hit for Don Williams.
 The success of these songs led to them signing to Alfa Records in 1981 as the Corbin/Hanner Band.
 Son of America is the band's second release for Alfa, and it was promoted through a concert tour with Merle Haggard.

-"Oklahoma Crude", "Everyone Knows I'm Yours", and "One Fine Morning" were all isused as singles from the project.
+"Oklahoma Crude", "Everyone Knows I'm Yours", and "One Fine Morning" were all issued as singles from the project.
 They charted at numbers 49, 46, and 75 on the Billboard Hot Country Songs charts.
 The album also includes the band's own rendition of "Lord, I Hope This Day Is Good".
 Both Corbin and Hanner wrote songs on the album.
 All members of the band played on the album, as did a number of session musicians on instruments not played by the band.
 These included Buddy Spicher on fiddle and Bob Beach on harmonica.